Activity

 1. Under the **Access request details**, click **Timeline**.
 A timeline of the access request appears.

-From this timeline, you can see the exact date and time of when access was requested, when access was granted or revoked, when credentials were rotated, or when an error occurred.
+From this timeline, you can see the exact date and time when the following occurred:

 On the Activity page, you can revoke all access to resources synced with Apono.